MJx0/KittyMemory/README.md

 # KittyMemory
-This library aims for runtime code patching for both Android and iOS
+Dedicated library for runtime code patching & some memory utilities for both Android and iOS